sloria/dotfiles/README.md

 There are three main commands in the `bin` directory for setting up and updating development environments:

-- `dot`: sets up local environment.
+- `dot-bootstrap`: sets up local environment by executing all roles in `local_env.yml`.
+- `dot`: updates local environment by executing all roles in `local_env.yml` except for the ones tagged with "bootstrap".
 - `dot-remote`: sets up remote environments.
 - `vdot`: sets up vagrant environments.